Rosa Et Al Townhouse – Edgy architecture meets tranquil retreat in arty Cedofeita.

 Porto is the home of port wine, the sweet fortified dessert wine that’s been produced in the region for centuries.
 The hilly streets of Vila Nova da Gaia are dotted with port wine lodges that visitors can tour to learn the difference between white, ruby, tawny, vintage, and late-bottle harvest ports, complete with attached tasting rooms and shops selling their full range of beverages.

 - Taberna Aduela – Formerly a sewing machine warehouse, retro Aduela is a hip wine bar where locals exchange gossip over petiscos (nibbles) and glasses of wine.
 Outdoor seating too.
-12-minute walk (1 km).
+(1 km).

 - The Royal Cocktail Club – Inside a bankers’ union building, this upmarket, elegant cocktail bar’s award-winning mixologists mix elaborate original creations as well as classics.
 Attracts the after-work crowd.
-12-minute walk (1 km).
+(1 km).

 - Caves Cálem – These award-winning cellars are amongst Porto’s most visited.
 Tours are held in several languages, the presentation is very slick, and apart from post-tour tastings (usually a ruby and a white port), they also hold traditional fado concerts.
-19 minutes by public transport (2.5 km).
+(2.5 km).

 Nearby Shopping and Cool Shops